 Please note: Each year applications open mid-February and close early May, with the examination held on the Saturday following the Queen's birthday public holiday.

-Applications for the 2018 school year are now open and close on 11 May 2018.
+Applications for the 2019 school year are now open and close on 11 May 2018.

 The application fee of $120 is waived for applicants from low-income families and Aboriginal and Torres Strait Islander communities.